OpenSourcePolitics/recruitment-tests/README.md

 **How to :**
 * Fork this repo
 * Start a new branch with a unique name
+* Send a PR to this repo on master branch
 * Resolve the levels in any order
-* Send a PR to this repo on master branch
+* Update your PR accordingly

 **Advices :**
 * Feel free to write code without shame at first, then refactor it after.
 We all write nasty code at first, it's perfectly normal.